The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 The scooter is also available in Canada, though your best bet to get it there will be Amazon Canada.

 Customer support, warranty and return policies

-Voyager stand behind their scooters, and they provide a full year of warranty on any part that may break down because of a manufacturing defect.
+Voyager stands behind their scooters, and they provide a full year of warranty on any part that may break down because of a manufacturing defect.

 There is also a generous 30-day return policy for a full refund.
 The customer support they provide is great as well.

-Pretty much anything you would expect from a fair company.
+Pretty much anything you would expect from a fair brand.